paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-023-protection-of-citizens-abroad.md

 (8) **Family member defined** — In this subsection, the term “family member” means a spouse, father, mother, child, brother, sister, grandparent, grandchild, aunt, uncle, nephew, niece, cousin, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepfather, stepmother, stepson, stepdaughter, stepbrother, stepsister, half brother, or half sister.

+**(e) Timeline for unlawful or wrongful detention determinations**

+(1) **Credible information determinations**

+  (A) *In general* — Not less frequently than every 180 days, the Assistant Secretary for the Bureau of Consular Affairs and the Special Presidential Envoy for Hostage Affairs shall review the cases where there is potential credible information that any United States national is being detained wrongfully and which has been identified through official government channels to both bureaus.

+  (B) *Report of findings* — Not later than 30 days after each review under subparagraph (A), the Assistant Secretary of State for Consular Affairs and the Special Presidential Envoy for Hostage Affairs shall jointly submit to Congress a classified report identifying the United States nationals identified as a result of the review in subparagraph (A) detained overseas who have not, as of the date of the report, been determined by the Secretary to be unlawfully or wrongfully detained.

+  (C) *Notification to family members* — In the case of a United States national detained overseas identified in the report under subparagraph (B), the Assistant Secretary of State for Consular Affairs shall notify a family member (as that term is defined in subsection (d)(8)) or the legal representative of the United States national not later than 30 days after the transmittal of the report required by subparagraph (B).

+(2) **Status determinations**

+  (A) *In general* — Except as provided in subparagraph (B) and to the extent practicable, not later than 180 days after the date on which the Secretary of State receives an assessment from the Special Presidential Envoy for Hostage Affairs or the head of any other relevant bureau of the Department of State that credible information exists that a United States national is being detained unlawfully or wrongfully, the Secretary shall determine whether the United States national is in fact being unlawfully or wrongfully detained.

+  (B) *Waiver*

+    (i) *In general* — The Secretary may waive the requirement under subparagraph (A) to make an unlawful or wrongful detention determination if the Secretary—

+      (I) determines that making such a determination may jeopardize the safety or interests of the United States national being detained abroad or the national security interests of the United States; and

+      (II) submits to Congress a classified report describing the reasons for the waiver.

+    (ii) *Timing* — A waiver under clause (i) shall expire on the date that is 180 days after the date on which the Secretary submits the report on the waiver to Congress pursuant to clause (i)(II).

+    (iii) *Renewal* — The Secretary may renew a waiver granted pursuant to clause (i) in the manner provided under such clause.

+**(f) Declarations of invalidity** Upon the release of a United States national determined to be unlawfully or wrongfully detained abroad and the return of that national, the President shall issue to that national a letter, to be known as a “declaration of invalidity”, that officially declares the detention abroad of the national as invalid for the purpose of completing any documentation that warrants a background investigation or review of prior offenses, such as a conviction.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (d)(2)(B)(ii)(II).
+Pub.
+L. 118–159, § 7701(1), inserted “unless the Special Presidential Envoy for Hostage Affairs determines that circumstances warrant an additional night,” after “lodging,”.

+Subsec. (d)(4).
+Pub.
+L. 118–159, § 7701(2), substituted “not later than 14 days after such time that total expenditures to carry out paragraphs (2) and (3) in any fiscal year surpass $250,000 for any fiscal year” for “of any amount spent above $250,000 for any fiscal year to carry out paragraphs (2) and (3)”.

+Subsec. (e).
+Pub.
+L. 118–159, § 7707, added subsec. (e).

+Subsec. (f).
+Pub.
+L. 118–159, § 7708, added subsec. (f).

 2023—Subsec. (d).
 Pub.
 L. 118–31, § 6409(1), substituted “Resources for United States nationals unlawfully or wrongfully detained abroad” for “Resource guidance” in heading.

 Subsec. (d)(1).
 Pub.
 L. 118–31, § 6409(2), substituted “Resource guidance” for “Establishment” in heading, and designated existing provisions as subpar.
 (A) and inserted heading.